Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 So either the real culprit had slipped the net, or one of the three wasn’t who Drew thought they were.

 He sighed, and set the investigation aside as an email from Drew M popped up bottom-right in his screen.
-Subject: “SUIT MAINTENANCE”
+Subject: "SUIT MAINTENANCE"

 He clicked it open while rubbing a thumb through the hair of his temple in a futile attempt to relieve the sensation that had settled in over the last several days that his cranium was stuffed with cotton wool and bees.

-*“I know you’re busy with the you-know-what that I can’t discuss.
+*"I know you’re busy with the you-know-what that I can’t discuss.
 Just don’t neglect your first job, mate.
 Maybe catching up with suit safety will clear your head and help you figure some things out.
 C-team suit 12 needs some attention.*

-*-Drew M.”*
+*-Drew M."*

 Well. *There* was a resounding clanger of a hint.
 And seeing as it was the only lead he had to go on, Drew wasted no time at all in levering himself up out of his office chair and heading straight for the surface team workstation, pausing only to grab a coffee along the way.